Diagonal flow detects topology of strata: Introduction

-Through the zippered rectangles construction, the Teichmüller flow on $\calC^{\root}$ can be coded combinatorially by the reduced Rauzy diagram.
-In the course of the proof of \Cref{t:flow-general}, we prove \begin{restate}{Theorem}{t:surjectivity} Let $\calD^{\red}$ be the reduced Rauzy diagram for $\calC^{\root}$.
-Then the natural homomorphism $\pi_1(\calD^{\red}) \to \pi_1(\calC^{\root})$ is surjective. \end{restate}
+Through the zippered rectangles construction, the diagonal flow on $\calC_\root$ can be coded combinatorially by a Rauzy diagram.
+In the course of the proof of \Cref{t:flow-general}, we prove the following. \begin{restate}{Theorem}{t:pi1-surjective} Let $\calD_\root$ be the Rauzy diagram for $\calC_\root$.
+Then the natural homomorphism $\uppi_1(\calD_\root) \to \uppi_1(\calC_\root)$ is surjective. \end{restate}

-Taking a further image to $\Mod(S)$, this answers up to finite index, a weaker version of Yoccoz's question.
-The flow group and some of its applications to Teichmüller dynamics are also discussed by Hamenstädt~\cite[Section 4.2]{Ham}.

-For strata of abelian differentials, previous work by Calderon and Calderon--Salter also allows us to explicitly compute the image of the flow group inside of $\Mod(S)$ and of $\Aut(H_1(S; \ZZ))$ (or some larger group, such as $\Aut(H_1(S, Z; \ZZ))$), up to finite index \cite{Cal,Cal-Sal19a,Cal-Sal19b,Cal-Sal20}.
+For strata of abelian differentials, previous work by Calderon and Calderon--Salter also allows us to explicitly compute the image of the flow group inside of $\Mod(S)$ and of $\Aut(\upH_1(S; \ZZ))$ (or some larger group, such as $\Aut(\upH_1(S, Z; \ZZ))$), up to finite index \cite{Cal,Cal-Sal21a,Cal-Sal21b,Cal-Sal23}.